Ever wonder what the very best Christmas tradition is?

 If you look at the photos below, you can see how they “hide” in plain sight.
 Yet, beautifully, the name is revealed and easy to see when the light hits it.
 Not a coincidence.

 I asked my niece if she would be willing to make more of these for anyone who wants them.
-She agreed and so we are making these available only on our website here.
+She agreed and we are making these available only here on our website here.

 So, order one for a special place in your home or as gifts to help others keep the spirit of Christmas all year round.
 When you order, I am going to send you our Seeking Christ Family Devotional as a free gift.
-Click the button below to order:
+Click the button below for pricing and more info.